 “We weren’t interested in trying to eliminate sadness, we weren’t interested in trying to get people not to feel sad.
 What we really needed to do was to help people develop a different relationship to their sadness.”

 “Mindfulness is really the awareness that comes to mind, the awareness that arises when we pay attention in a particular way.
 We’re bringing our attention into the present moment and we’re not judging,” Segal explains.

 Inspired by Jon Kabat-Zinn’s work with mindfulness and chronic pain, they built off of his eight-week program to create mindfulness-based cognitive therapy, or MBCT.

-What we’re trying to get people to do is to anchor themselves in their experience so that when a negative emotion comes up in the mind, it can wash over them; it doesn’t…bring to mind all of the negative associations that for some people can happen very automatically.
-Instead they can find a different place for standing and working with these feelings, and as a result have much more of an option for selecting a response and influencing what happens next.
+“What we’re trying to get people to do is to anchor themselves in their experience so that when a negative emotion comes up in the mind, it can wash over them; it doesn’t totally destabilize,” Segal says.
+“Instead, they can find a different place for standing and working with these feelings, and as a result have much more of an option for selecting a response and influencing what happens next.”

 Over time, those who have had mindfulness training can change their reaction to sadness.
 While someone without mindfulness training may feel overwhelmed, a person who has a mindfulness practice experiences a healthier, more substantial way of dealing with the emotion.

 Studies in recent years have shown MBCT to be 43 per cent effective in reducing relapse in sufferers of depression—as effective as antidepressants.
 Segal says 75 to 80 per cent of patients continue the mindfulness practice following their training.